🚨 Get Your Free NFT Certificate Mint by Completing the Web3 Exam! START NOW

 Well, at least that USED TO BE the case.
 In came hardware wallets, and saved the day… Kind of.

 Top-of-the-line hardware cryptocurrency wallets support a wide selection of different assets.
-This is true with both Ledger and Trezor.
+This is true with Ledger, as well.
 However, the selection offered by these brands is limited to how many people are interested in a particular coin.

 So interested, that they would also develop a wallet-specific app for that device to support the coin.
 Ya - it’s a bit complicated.

 Exchange-wallets, on the other hand, are different in this regard.
-User KuCoin wallet reviews will tell you that KuCoin does, for a fact, support a pretty wide selection of cryptocurrencies - looking from the exchange-side of things, there are well over 200 coins supported by the platform!
+User KuCoin wallet reviews will tell you that KuCoin does, for a fact, support a pretty wide selection of cryptocurrencies - looking from the exchange-side of things, there are over 700 coins supported by the platform!
 That’s huge!

 Multiple cryptocurrency support means that you’ll be able to store all (most?) of your cryptos on a single wallet - KuCoin.
 Well, sure - not a SINGLE wallet, since each crypto asset has a dedicated one.
 However, they will all be located and show up on your KuCoin account.